microsoft/viva-insights-sample-code/examples/utility-r/generate-custom-kpi/generate-custom-kpi.md

-# Generate custom KPIs from Viva Insights in R
+# Generate custom KPIs from Viva Insights metrics in R

 ## Overview

-This document walks through an example on how to set up a workflow to compute custom KPIs from Viva Insights in R.
+This document walks through an example on how to set up a workflow to compute custom KPIs from Viva Insights metrics in R.

 Viva Insights provides over a hundred metrics that can be used to measure an organization's wellbeing, productivity, and collaborative culture.
 However, these metrics may not always come in the right unit to be communicated to a wider audience.
 For instance, _Collaboration hours_ may be more interpretable when expressed as a percentage of the expected weekly work hours, e.g. % of a 40-hour work week.
 Another example would be metrics like _% of population who are active on weekends_, which requires a different aggregation method that is less straightforward than a calculating a mean.

-In the example below, we walk through a script that computes the following metrics:
+In the example below, we walk through a script that computes the following KPIs:

 1. % of a 40h workweek spent in collaboration
 2. Total hours per week in average spent in meetings